Real and fake bread considers why consumption has dropped dramatically in the last 70 years; by more than 50pc in much of the world.

 We should keep the glycemic load down by having perhaps only half or one slice, and diabetics should test their blood-glucose to see what the response is.
 If you still have to shoot yourself with extra insulin then you should just give up all bread permanently.

 There are many sourdough recipes and dozens of ways of doing it.
 We use a bread-machine.
 Including milling the flour, this takes me only five-minutes every morning when I have all the ingredients at hand; it is not a long and laborious business.

 Making good bread is not rocket-science, nor is it difficult.
 Done by hand it would take about thirty-minutes but interspersed over a day or so.

 The cost is under R10 (half a dollar) for the finest bread in the world; given the right amount of time, it will not give your tum the collywobbles.

-Getting the amount of liquid right is important, and you will have to experiment.
-Bread dough has a mind of its own, and I still have outright flops for unknown reasons.
+Getting the amount of liquid right is important; you will have to experiment.
+Bread dough has a mind of its own and I still have outright flops for unknown reasons.
 Temperature and humidity may affect the process.

-Real bread like this tastes so good you'll find yourself reluctant to add jellies and cold-meats or cheese.
-Having sampled it you'll never go back to the commercial fake.
+Real bread like this tastes so good you'll find yourself reluctant to add jellies, cold-meats or cheese.
+Having sampled it you will never go back to the commercial fake.

 Real and fake bread are like cheese and chalk.